addiscent/vagrant-ruby-rails/README.md

 #### Quickstart For Experts Already Running Vagrant with VirtualBox

-##### A New Rails Dev Env And App, In Six Easy Steps
+##### A New Rails Dev Env And App, In Five Easy Steps

 ###### (Copy-and-Paste Commands In Your Terminal Session)

-1. Open terminal a session in your storage workspace
+1. Open a terminal session in your _host_ computer storage workspace
 2. "mkdir vagrant-ruby-rails; cd vagrant-ruby-rails; mkdir workspace"
 3. Download ZIP _vagrant-ruby-rails_ file from GitHub, https://github.com/ckthomaston/vagrant-ruby-rails.
-Unzip vagrant-ruby-rails files into "vagrant-ruby-rails".
+Unzip vagrant-ruby-rails files into current working directory, "vagrant-ruby-rails".
-4. "vagrant up; vagrant ssh", and wait a short while for an _ssh_ prompt.
+4. "vagrant up; vagrant ssh".
+Now wait a short while for vagrant@vagrant-ubuntu-trusty-64:~$ prompt.
 5. "cd /vagrant/workspace; rvm use ruby-2.2.1@rails4.2.1; rails new myapp; cd myapp; rails s -b 0.0.0.0"

-6. Open your web browser on http://localhost:3030  =>  "Welcome aboard.
+Open your web browser on http://localhost:3030  =>  "Welcome aboard.
 You’re riding Ruby on Rails!"

-## Introductin to Installation And Use
+## Introduction to Installation And Use

 To install _vagrant-ruby-rails_, your computer needs :